 High chairs are available at all times.

 The Lake View Café is situated in the zoo grounds and has ramp access to the main door.
 The floor is level and the tables spaced out generously to allow wheelchair access throughout.
-Most special diets can be catered for, a microwave and highchairs are available for free use and staff on hand to assist if necessary.
+Most special diets can be catered for, such as gluten free, vegan and lactose free, a microwave and highchairs are available for free use and staff on hand to assist if necessary.
 Toilets are available in the café.

 Picnic tables are scattered around the site for consumption of visitors’ own food, and a designated indoor eating area available for pre-booked schools of all ages and abilities.
-This, too, has level access and space for wheelchairs.
+This has level access and space for wheelchairs.